-RET=TEST

-Indicates the availability of the resource is to be tested, but control of the resource is not requested.
+RET=TEST Indicates the availability of the resource is to be tested, but control of the resource is not requested.

-RET=USE

-Indicates control of the resource is to be assigned to the active task only if the resource is immediately available.
+RET=USE Indicates control of the resource is to be assigned to the active task only if the resource is immediately available.
 If any of the resources are not available, the active task is not placed in a wait condition.
-When SYNCHRES is enabled, the request is subject to a delay for the reserve even if RET=USE is specified.

-RET=CHNG

-Indicates the status of the resource specified is changed from shared to exclusive control.
+RET=CHNG Indicates the status of the resource specified is changed from shared to exclusive control.

-RET=HAVE

-Indicates that control of the resource is requested conditionally; that is, control is requested only if the same task does not already have control of or an outstanding request for the same resource.
+RET=HAVE Indicates that control of the resource is requested conditionally;

+that is, control is requested only if the same task does not already have control of or an outstanding request for the same resource.